szaydel/mlrefined/README.md

 # Machine Learning Refined IPython notebooks, Python and MATLAB files

-See our [blog here](https://jermwatt.github.io/mlrefined/index.html) for interactive versions of many of the notebooks in this repo.
+See our [blog here](https://jermwatt.github.io/mlrefined/index.html) for interactive versions of the notebooks in this repo.

 Python 3 and a minimal number of Python libraries are required for running the demonstration notebooks this repo.
 These are: numpy, pandas, matplotlib, and [autograd](https://github.com/HIPS/autograd).
 You can install all of them by pulling the repo and pip installing the provided requirements.txt file as follows